kevinlawler/kerf1/README.md

 **LEFT JOIN**

-A basic left join can be accomplished with the `left_join` verb.
+A basic left join can be accomplished with the `left_join` function.

     t:{{a:1 2 2 3, b:10 20 30 40}}
     u:{{a:2 3, c:1.5 3}}